Vijay-Krish-0806/Smart-Langugage-Learning-App/README.md

-# 🌍 AI-Powered Language Learning SaaS (Duolingo Clone)
+# 🌍 AI-Powered Language Learning SaaS

 A full-stack, gamified language learning platform inspired by Duolingo — enhanced with AI using Google Gemini API to dynamically generate lessons, adapt to user progress, and deliver a personalized experience.